Case Study

 Outcome

 A combination of grass cuttings and waste fibers were blended into a Fiber Alloy panel that could be used at the airport for ceilings, partition walls at construction sites, furniture and flooring.
-An added benefit of this recycling is that the CO2 stored in the grass will not be released and aligns with Schipol’s ambition to be a waste-free airport by 2030.
+An added benefit of this recycling is that the CO2 stored in the grass will not be released and aligns with Schiphol’s ambition to be a waste-free airport by 2030.